-This is not meant to be an all-encompassing list of penalties, but it is meant to give Navy Instructors and competitors alike an idea of what NSTC feels will be a MAJOR violation and MINOR violation, with the corresponding penalty points for each.
-These are as follows:

-MINOR (0 to 50 point deduction)

-- Minor Uniform Violations

-- Unintentional Boundary Violations in Drill

-- Pacing Runners in Relay events

-- Dropped Drill rifle in Exhibition Drill-

-◆ MAJOR (50 points to disqualification)

-- Cheating or assisting in cheating during any competition

-- Unsportsmanlike conduct

-- Illegal Equipment / Glaring Uniform Violations

-- Incorrect / Illegal Drill rifle used

-- Intentional Boundary Violations (advantage gained)

-- Illegal items affixed to a drill rifle

-- Tossing a baton, minor race interference

-- Coming late to a competition area!

-- Use of cleats by a track runner

-- Major race interference

-- Coming VERY late to a competition area!

-- Non-Instructor assistance while the team is in the general performance area.
+- 1. This is not meant to be an all-encompassing list of penalties, but it is meant to give Navy Instructors and competitors alike an idea of what NSTC feels will be a MAJOR violation and MINOR violation, with the corresponding penalty points for each.
+Athletic events maintain a 5% individual or team deduction (push/curl) or 5 second reduction for all minor violations.
+All major violations maintain a 10% individual or team deduction (push/curl) or 10-second penalty MINIMUM for all major violations.
+Many examples of these are as follows: - ♦ MINOR (0 to 50 point deduction 5 Second / 5% penalty (athletics)) - Minor Uniform Violations - Unintentional Boundary Violations in Drill - Dropped Drill rifle in Exhibition Drill - Coming late to a competition area! - Any penalty handed out during the track event that is a "basic" penalty where someone does NOT gain an advantage approaching 5 or more seconds.
+Boundary, stepping off the track, passing zone, false starts, etc. - ♦ MAJOR (50 points to disqualification 10 seconds/ 10% penalty or more (athletics)) - Cheating or assisting in cheating during any competition - Unsportsmanlike conduct - Illegal Equipment / Glaring Uniform Violations (to include Incorrect / Illegal Drill rifle in use) - Intentional Boundary Violations (advantage gained) - Illegal items affixed to a drill rifle - Use of metal spiked cleats by a athletic runner - Major race interference - Coming VERY late to a competition area! - Illegal participation by any cadet or incorrect gender in athletic events (generally, a cadet who did NOT stand inspection who participates in any event for the school).